jrremlinger/LC_ToxicOmega_Tools/README.md

 <details>
   <summary><h3>GUI/HUD</h3></summary>

-Toggles a HUD that displays the players coordinates as well as nearby items and enemies.
+Toggles a HUD that displays the players coordinates as well as nearby items, traps, and enemies.
 The Network ID of the items/enemies will be listed as well.

 Example: "hud" will enable the hud if it is currently hidden.
 </details>